 Relapse in Standard-Risk Patients

-If a patient on either continuous or maintenance therapy with Revlimid has a non-aggressive relapse, it may be possible to restore response by adding either Empliciti and dexamethasone, or Ninlaro and dexamethasone to the Revlimid.
+If a patient receiving Revlimid has a non-aggressive relapse, it may be possible to restore their response to treatment.
+To do so, dexamethasone and another agent may be added to the Revlimid treatment.

 What Are Drug Therapy Options for Early Relapse?